 What is BSc Biotechnology?

 Biotechnology is a discipline of applied sciences which deals with creating processes or products through biological systems and organisms.
-This is done by applying various scientific principles related to molecular biology, biochemistry, microbiology, chemical engineering, immunology, medicine, agriculture, etc. and using various techniques to produce drugs, antibiotics, enzymes, etc. Pursuing a BSc Biotechnology provides students with a deep understanding of subjects like Genetic Engineering, Fermentation Technology, Vaccine Production Immunology, Bioinformatics, Research Design, Epidemiology, and Cell Structure.
+This is done by applying various scientific principles related to molecular biology, biochemistry, microbiology, chemical engineering, immunology, medicine, agriculture, etc., and using various techniques to produce drugs, antibiotics, enzymes, etc. Pursuing a BSc in Biotechnology provides students with a deep understanding of subjects like Genetic Engineering, Fermentation Technology, Vaccine Production Immunology, Bioinformatics, Research Design, Epidemiology, and Cell Structure.
 The course typically spans over three to four years depending upon the course structure as well as the university the students choose.